 - Clean.
 Have you ever noticed how much little ones love to clean?
 Give her a soapy cloth and let her clean away with you.

 - Make magic pictures.
-Use white crayons to write secret messages or pictures, and have your child paint with water colours over top to reveal the words/pictures.
+Use white crayons to write secret messages or pictures, and have your child paint with watercolors over top to reveal the words/pictures.

 - Play with phones.
 Unplug your home phone, power off your cell phone – it is amazing how much fun this can be for your little one!
 And shows you how much they truly listen to everything you say!

-- Practise going up and down the stairs.
-On your bum, crawling backwards, walking holding the rail.
-Your little one loves to do it – now is a good time to practise!
+- Practice going up and down the stairs.
+On your bum, crawling backward, walking holding the rail.
+Your little one loves to do it – now is a good time to practice!

 - Go shopping.
 No need to buy anything, just go for the outing.
-This is great tied in with the scavenger hunt game.
+This is greatly tied in with the scavenger hunt game.

 - Invite a friend over.
 Have them bring toys!
 Toys that belong to a friend are so appealing to toddlers – and can help with the “It’s Mine!” experience of having friends over.

 The next time it rains, try a rainy day activity or two from this list.
 It may tucker your little one out enough for an extra-long afternoon nap!